Arizona Medical Board Appeals | Assistance with Arizona Medical Board Discipline

 Suppose you face an unfavorable AMB outcome due to an offered disciplinary action.
 In that case, you can always appeal the decision and request an administrative hearing before the Office of Administrative Hearings.

-Filing an Appeal after a Medical Board Meeting
+Filing an Appeal after an Arizona Medical Board Meeting